 (2) The judges of the Patents Court, of the Admiralty Court and of the Commercial Court shall be such of the puisne judges of the High Court as the Lord Chief Justice may, after consulting the Lord Chancellor, from time to time nominate to be judges of the Patents Court, Admiralty Judges and Commercial Judges respectively.
 (3) The Lord Chief Justice may nominate a judicial office holder (as defined in section 109(4) of the Constitutional Reform Act 2005) to exercise his functions under subsection (2).
-Act 1981, section 9(1) (as amended) in respect of the power to appoint under columns 1, 5 and 6 and section 9(4).
+Senior Courts Act 1981, section 9(1) (as amended) in respect of the power to appoint under columns 4A, 5 and 6 and section 9(4).
 Section 9 (Assistance for transaction of judicial business) (1) A person within any entry in column 1 of the following Table may, subject to the proviso at the end of that Table, at any time, at the request of the appropriate authority, act- (a) as a judge of a relevant court specified in the request; or (b) if the request relates to a particular division of a relevant court so specified, as a judge of that court in that division.
-(2) (The following sets out the information in the Table refered to in s9(1)) Column 1: A judge of the Court of Appeal competent to act in the High Court and the Crown Court.
-Column 2: A person who has been a judge of the The provision sets out the power to deploy certain judges and former judges to act as judges of specified courts.
+(2) (The following sets out the information in the Table refered to in s9(1)) Column 1: A judge of the Court of Appeal competent to act in the the High Court and the Crown Court.
+The provision sets out the power to deploy certain judges and former judges to act as judges of specified courts.
 It also provides the power to appoint deputy judges of the High Court.
-(1) The Chancellor of the High Court is the LCJ's nominee for authorisations to act as a judge of the High Court, Chancery Division under columns 1, 5 and 6 of the Table in section 9(1).
+(1) The Chancellor of the High Court is the LCJ's nominee for authorisations to act as a judge of the High Court, Chancery Division under columns 4A, 5 and 6 of the Table in section 9(1).
 This authorisation power may only be exercised following consultation with the LC.
-In respect of the authorisation under column 5, the Chancellor is only the LCJ's nominee in respect of authorisation's to sit in the High Court, Chancery Division.
-Delegation in respect of the authorisation power under columns 1, 5 and 6 and section 9(4) in force from April 2006.
+In respect of the authorisation under columns 4A and 5 , the Chancellor is only the LCJ's nominee in respect of authorisation's to sit in the High Court, Chancery Division.
+Delegation in respect of the authorisation power under columns 5 and 6 and section 9(4) in force from April 2006.
+Delegation in respect of the authorisation power under section 1, column 4A in force from 14 December 2015.
+Delegation in respect of the s9(4) was modified on 5 November 2015.
+From that date it only applies to appointments made under the procedure laid down in s94AA Constitutional Reform Act 2015.
+Prior to that date the delegation applied to all appointments made under s9(4).
+NB: the power to determine whether s94AA of the 2005 Act applies is not delegated.